 Do you have a passion for health and people?
 Are you looking for a career in the dental field?
 It’s hard to decide on a career path at any age or phase in your life, but if you’re ready for the next step, this international college in Toronto has what you need to make the leap and join the workforce.

 What Does a Dental Assistant Do?

-Dental assistants are the backbone to dental teams, aiding with administrative work and of course assisting the dentists themselves.
-Your job can include research and working with suppliers and vendors in addition to your main tasks.
+Dental assistants are the crucial backbone of dental teams, aiding with administrative work and, of course, assisting the dentists themselves.
+Your job can include researching and working with suppliers and vendors in addition to your main tasks.
 Ultimately, the specific duties you will be fulfilling in your workplace will depend on where specifically you work and what the provincial laws are.

-The good thing about this job is that every day is something new, so you won’t get bored easily!
+The good thing about this job is that every day is something new so you won’t get bored easily!

 What High School Credentials Do I Need to Be a Dental Assistant?